 Many companies and individuals keep valuable information in Excel spreadsheets.
 Suddenly realizing you have deleted or lost an important Excel file when it’s needed for a meeting can pose a huge problem.
 Don’t worry.
-We are going to show you multiple ways to recover deleted Excel files on either a Windows or Mac computer.
+We are going to show you multiple ways to recover deleted Excel files on a Windows computer.

 Before embarking on a data recovery adventure, make sure you didn’t just save the Excel file to a different location and now simply can’t find it.
 You might consider searching your computer for the file to see if it’s just misplaced.
 Once you have determined the file is really gone, you can try these methods to get it back.

 Method 1: Restore a deleted Excel file from the Recycle Bin

 The first place to look for your deleted file is the Windows Recycle Bin.
 Here’s how to do it.

 - Open the Recycle Bin by clicking on its icon.